Study in Progress

 Statement of Task

 An ad hoc study committee will be assembled to review the science and assess potential risks and benefits of ecological and genetic interventions that have potential to enhance the recovery and persistence of coral reefs threatened by rapidly deteriorating environmental conditions that are warmer, less favorable for calcification, have impaired water quality, and pose continuing disease threats.
-Given these environmental conditions, the committee will consider near- future scenarios (5-20 years) and more severely degraded environmental scenarios as part of an overall risk assessment in an ecosystem context.
+Given these environmental conditions, the committee will consider interventions to address near- future (e.g., 5-20 years) and long-term environmental scenarios as part of an overall risk assessment in an ecosystem context.
 The coral intervention strategies will be assessed with regard to the goal of increasing the long-term persistence and resilience of tropical coral reefs and their ecological functions.

 1. Review and summarize scientific research on a range of intervention strategies, either designed specifically for coral or with the potential to be applied to coral, including evaluation of the state of readiness.
 Strategies of interest include, but are not limited to, stress-hardening, translocation of non-native coral stocks or species, manipulation of symbiotic partnerships within the coral holobiont, managed selection, genetic modification, and to the extent possible, proposed engineering solutions to promote reef persistence, such as shading/cooling during bleaching events.